Gonsousa991/DEMO_ORACLE/readme[60687].md

 2. Your suggestion for table data management and data access considering the application usage

 Answer:

--Normalize the data in all tables
+-Normalize the data in all tables.
--Partition the tables if they contain a lot of rows with the correct partition key -Indexing the columns that are used frequently in the where clause
+-Partition the tables if they contain a lot of rows with the correct partition key.
+-Indexing the columns that are used frequently in the where clause.